cloudogu/gitops-build-lib/README.md

 `GitopsTool[] getSupportedGitopsTools()`
 This determins on which GitopsTool the validator will run.
 We implemented this feature since Argo already uses `helm template` and `kubeval` internally so we don't need `helm kubeval` since it does exactly the same.
 So we defined `HelmKubeval` as only needed to be executed on a `FLUX` operator.

+## License
+Copyright &copy; 2021 - present Cloudogu GmbH

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.